vyos/community.vyos.net/site/get/nightly-builds.md

   If you are _really_ in doubt (i.e., you have a reason to suspect that the repository and/or this website were compromised), you should report that to the maintainers.

-  Currently, we create nightly builds with GitHub Actions and store them in releases of the [vyos/vyos-nightly-build](https://github.com/vyos/vyos-nightly-build/releases) repository.
+  Currently, we create rolling release builds with GitHub Actions and store them in releases of the [vyos/vyos-nightly-build](https://github.com/vyos/vyos-nightly-build/releases) repository.
 Here is an auto-generated list of available builds.

   </div>